fossabot/synse-graphql/README.md

 make down
 ```

-Note: the default configuration uses the embedded synse-server and ipmi emulator.
+Note: the default configuration uses the embedded synse-server and emulator.
 If you'd like to use a different backend, check out `--help`.

 # Usage